siennaxsun/Awakened-Structures/README.md

 **Note**

-This is the part effort of the master thesis research the teammate Joyce Wu.
-Future iteration may consider the integration of structral performance and constraints.
+This is the part effort of the master thesis research with the teammate Joyce Wu.
+Future iterations may consider the integration of structual performance and constraints.